MSc Finance (Financial Sector Management) (Distance Learning)

 Why study MSc Finance (Financial Sector Management) at SOAS?

-- We are ranked 38th in the UK for Accounting and Finance (Complete University Guide 2023).
+- SOAS is ranked 38th in the UK for Accounting and Finance (Complete University Guide 2023).

-- We are ranked 6th in UK for graduate employability (QS World University Rankings 2023).
+- We're ranked 6th in UK for graduate employability (QS World University Rankings 2023).

 - Develop an excellent understanding of the key issues shaping international business strategy in a global financial environment.